GamerLlama/neural-network-v1/README.md

   - Take each input from the training data, and generate a result of output neurons, in addition to its one-answer output
   - Backpropagate the desired changes to the output neurons
   - Repeat

+Customizable features have all been labeled at the top of the code for easy access.